thecarp/dactyl-keyboard/doc/tutorial-1e.md

 ![The complete main body](img/butty/bottom-3-fasteners.png)
 ![The complete bottom plate](img/butty/main-body-fasteners.png)

-⤤ The change adds two internally threaded posts for M3 screws inside the case, with countersinks for the same screws’ heads in the bottom plate.
-The placement of each post uses the same set of anchoring parameters we have seen elsewhere, but automatically drops to the floor.
+⤤ The change adds two internally threaded bosses for M3 screws inside the case.
+It also adds countersinks for the same screws’ heads, which go into the bottom plate.

+The placement of each boss uses anchoring parameters, the same way we have seen elsewhere, but automatically drops to the floor because of properties already defined for `main-bottom-plate` in `base.yaml`.
-The posts are named `b0` and `b1`.
-Like the name `k` for Butty’s key, these names are arbitrary, but could be useful in further work.
-In more complex designs, consider picking longer, more descriptive names.

-Inside the case, there are notches cut into the two posts.
+Inside the case, there are notches cut into the two bosses.
 These notches are made by the invisible model of the MCU’s circuit board.
-They show that the posts are properly aligned to support the MCU without preventing assembly.
+They show that the bosses are properly aligned to support the MCU without preventing assembly.

 ## Summary